Eddienuh/SQL-Data-Warehouse-Project/README.md

 Building the Data Warehouse (Data Egineering)

-Objective - Using sql server, develop and modern warehouse to consolidate sales data, enable analytical reporting and inform the deciosn making process.
+**Objective** - Using sql server, develop and modern warehouse to consolidate sales data, enable analytical reporting and inform the deciosn making process.

 **Specifications**📋

-Data sources: Import data as CSV files from two sources, ERP and CRM
+**Data sources**: Import data as CSV files from two sources, ERP and CRM

-Data quality: Cleanse and normalise data prior to analysis
+**Data quality**: Cleanse and normalise data prior to analysis

-Intergration: Combine both sources into a single, user firendly data model designed for analytical queries
+**Intergration**: Combine both sources into a single, user firendly data model designed for analytical queries

-Scope: Focus on the latest dataset only, historisation of data not required
+**Scope**: Focus on the latest dataset only, historisation of data not required

-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytical teams.
+**Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytical teams.

 ---------------------------------------

 🏢**BUSINESS INTELLIGENCE ANALYTICS AND REPORTING**🏢

-Objective:
+**Objective**:
 Develop sql based analytics to deliver detailed business insight into:

 Customer behaviour